Skip to main content

 Here is a website that helps to explain common insurance terms, which can be quite confusing at first.

 Here is a link to the details about the Student Health Insurance Plan (SHIP) for Penn State, including the annual deductible, in-network and out-of-network coverage, and other important information.
-There have been some changes made to the policy and coverage during this COVID-19 pandemic, so please review the changes here.

 You may also choose to purchase dental or vision insurance, although these are not mandatory.

-To determine whether you should visit a primary care doctor (such as our on-campus health facility) or an Urgent Care facility or Emergency Room, you can visit this website to look at the conditions that each kind of facility can treat.
+To determine whether you should visit a primary care doctor (such as our on-campus health facility) or an Urgent Care facility or Emergency Room, you can visit this helpful website to look at the conditions that each kind of facility can treat.
 You should print your health insurance card out and keep it in your wallet at all times in case of an emergency or to present at a doctor's appointment.

 Sponsored Students

 If students have an approved waiver, they will not be billed.
-If students do not submit a waiver by the established semester deadline, they will be automatically enrolled in Penn State SHIP and will be responsible for the premium charge on their student account.
+If students do not submit a waiver by the established semester deadline, they will be automatically enrolled in SHIP and will be responsible for the premium charge on their student account.
 Do not purchase an alternate policy until you know that the policy meets ALL of the waiver standards completely.
 Contact the company that you are considering using to give them the waiver standards for them to confirm this.
 To see more information about the health insurance requirement as well as the waiver standards, please visit the University Health Services website.

 College can be tough...for anyone!
 But add on top of that the challenge of moving across the world away from your family and friends and the food that you're used to, and it can be very stressful!
 Odds are, a lot of your friends may have had those same thoughts and feelings, too.
 Thankfully, the University provides private and free ways to talk about issues like homesickness, stress related to classes or relationships, or anything else on your mind with licensed professionals who are trained to help you process and work through problems.